cloud-sniper/cloud-sniper/terraform/stacks/bot/README.md

 ```

-#### HOW TO SEND A MESSAGE
+#### How to send a message

-Add execution permissions to your lambda/service and then use the `client.invoke` function, for example:
+Add execution permissions to your Lambda/service and then use the `client.invoke` function, for example:

 ```python
 data = {